 Do not try to pull the cord off or put anything (such as a coin or tape) over the cord; these interventions will not influence the later shape of the cord and could do harm.
-Do not submerge your baby in water until the cord stump has fallen off and the umbilical area looks like your own; this usually occurs within seven to14 days.
-If the base of the stump becomes red or swollen, it may be infected, so please call our office or the on-call doctor.
-Until the cord falls off, please keep the area dry and fold the diaper under the stump.
+Until the cord falls off, keep the area dry and fold the diaper under the stump.
 To keep the cord dry, sponge-bathe your baby instead of using the bath tub.
+Do not submerge your baby in water until the cord stump has fallen off and the umbilical area looks like your own; this usually occurs within seven to 14 days.
+If the base of the stump becomes red or swollen, it may be infected.
+If this happens, call our office or the on-call doctor.
 There may be a small amount of blood when the stump falls off, and the base may be slightly moist.
-If you have persistent bleeding, call our office.
+If you see persistent bleeding, call the office.